 There are a Ton of Ways to Build an Audience

 Compelling content typically draws on emotion, and we all know the vast majority of sales are emotion-based.
 By being transparent (in other words, just like your audience), you relate that you too are human, with vulnerabilities and defects.
-How this works to your advantage is that transparency lends itself to credibility – the trust factor in know, like and trust.
+How this works to your advantage is that transparency lends itself to credibility – the trust factor in the know, like, and trust.
 Transparency lowers barriers.
-Your viewers start to see you as someone not that different than they are.
+Your viewers start to see you as someone not that different from what they are.

 Contact our Omaha SEO Company Today!

 Need help formulating blogging strategies or themes?
 Don’t hesitate to call Big Red SEO, an Omaha SEO company, at (402) 522-6468, or feel free to fill out our contact form.
 Our mission is to help businesses be found where their customers are looking.
 More than ever, potential customers are searching for services in their local area.
 We help you get the results you deserve.